-Assessment is generally carried out in the learner's place of work but where this is not possible assessment can be carried out in a training environment but the situation should reflect a real work environment as far as possible.
+Assessment is generally carried out in the candidate's place of work but where this is not possible assessment can be carried out in a training environment but the situation should reflect a real work environment as far as possible.
 Lantra provides a guidance document for those delivering and assessing SVQs which provides clarification on delivery and assessment and sets out where simulation is allowed.
 Simulation must be agreed with the External Verifier first.

-It takes modern apprentices on average between 1 and 2 years to achieve the SVQ 3 in Aquaculture at SCQF Level 7 and complete the framework.
+It takes technical apprentices on average 2 years to achieve the SVQ 4 (SCQF Level 9) in Aquaculture Management and complete the framework.